madhawar/intervest-playwright-pet/Readme.md

-# 🎭 Playwright Pilot Project for Petsure
+# 🎭 Playwright Pilot Project for Pet

 ## Playwright for Java docs